alaukiknpant/FacebookInfer/README.md

 ## Conclusion

-Clearly, `Infer` was able to catch bugs on fairly popular repositories coded by experienced programmers.
+In this research project, we were able to catch bugs on fairly popular repositories coded by experienced programmers with the help of a very powerful code analysis tool `Infer`.
 This indeed proves that Concurrency is Hard.
+We also discovered that many safety violations are very similar in nature, and hence a small fix can possibly remove several bugs at the same time.
+Furthermore, we discovered that `Infer` is not able to distinguish between the locks with different identities.
+We believe that this is due to trade-off between considerations such as soundness, efficiency, and user-friendliness.